 We consider a number of factors when evaluating and selecting our cohort:

-- Impact – Does the company and solution have a positive environmental, social, and community impact?
+- Impact: Does the company and solution have a positive environmental, social and community impact?

-- Solution & Technology – Does the solution solve a major problem in a unique way and is the technology differentiated from competitors?
+- Solution & Technology: Does the solution solve a major problem in a unique way and is the technology differentiated from competitors?

-- Business Model & Financials – Does the company have a compelling business model and healthy financials that can support the company in the near-term?
+- Business Model & Financials: Does the company have a compelling business model and healthy financials that can support the company in the near term?

 Is relocation and/or travel required to participate in the program?

-We do come together in person throughout the year for our annual ‘Program Elements,’ including Kickoff Week, CEO & Leadership Summit, and Interactive.
-All Cohort CEOs and at least one other full-time team member will be required to participate in all elements for the first year of the program.
-We ask that you participate in one or two of the elements in the following years to continue building relationships among companies and partners, share your learnings, and seek new opportunities within our ecosystem.
+We do come together in person throughout the year for our annual Program Elements, including Cohort Kickoff, CEO & Leadership Summit and Interactive.
+All Cohort CEOs and another C-suite member will be required to participate in all elements for the first year of the program.
+We ask that companies participate in one or two of the Elements in the following years to continue building relationships among companies and partners, share your learnings and seek new opportunities within our ecosystem.